 The Mission of the Canyon County Treasurer’s office is to provide the highest level of service to the citizens of Canyon County and to fulfill the responsibilities mandated by the State of Idaho.
 The Canyon County Treasurer’s Office is dedicated to serving the public and other units of government in the most friendly, efficient and effective manner possible.

-2016 Property Tax Statements were mailed on Monday, November 14, 2016.
+2017 Property Tax Statements are being mailed out Friday November 17th, 2017.
 If you do not receive your statement, please contact our office.
-Property taxes are due no later than December 20, 2016 (Full or half payment).
+Property taxes are due no later than December 20, 2017 (Full or half payment).
 To avoid delinquent charges, please remit your payment early, prior to the December 20 deadline!

 June 20th 2nd Half Payment: This is the last day to pay the prior year second half tax payments.